moondev/cluster-compose/README.md

-#### Ensure kubectl in installed and on path.
+#### Ensure kubectl is installed and on path.
 Port 80 must also be open

 `sudo ./cluster-compose.sh up`